Air Source Heat Pumps

 Types of Air Source Heat Pumps

-Ductless systems offer broad versatility, as they require zero ductwork.
+Ductless air conditioner systems offer broad versatility, as they require zero ductwork.
 A simple, three-inch hole bored through an exterior wall is the only home modification required.
 The hole is necessary to provide access for the copper suction lines, drain line and wiring between the two components.
 Ductless systems are ideal for room additions and garage applications where a separate heating or cooling system might be desirable.
 They also offer a convenient way to increase or supplement existing heating and cooling in areas of your home that may be lacking.

 A ducted air source heat pump incorporates a circuit of air ducts and vents that circulate and transport conditioned air throughout the structure and back to the system.
 Ducted systems are most often used in new construction or when replacing outdated equipment in homes that already have a duct system in place.